°1967, Newport Beach, California

 New Testament, Marc Foxx, Santa Monica California

-Smells Like Vinyl, Roger Merians, New York City, New York
+Smells Like Vinyl, Roger Merians, New York, New York

 1994